-Roofing including roof space

-Repair category 2

-Notes The roof coverings are original and are visibly weathered, with one or two chipped tiles noted along with cracked cement render details and localised staining to sarking within the roof space area.
-Roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
-Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.
-There is a small area of flat roof at the rear ground floor extension.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
+Roofing including roof space Repair category 2 Notes The roof coverings are appear worn/weathered.
+There was no evidence of significant water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance will be required.
+There is a flat roof to the bay window.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof covering.

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fitt ings Repair category 2 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater goods are of an older style and have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.